-The following averages have been calculated from an analysis of the 1500+ honors theses completed in the Honors in the Major program at FSU since 2009.
+The following averages have been calculated from an analysis of the 1500+ HITM projects completed in the Honors in the Major program at FSU between 2009 and 2019.
 Averages are organized alphabetically by major department or program, or in some instances, by college.
-Averages are provided for those major departments, programs, or colleges in which five or more honors thesis projects have been completed since 2009.
+Averages are provided for those major departments, programs, or colleges in which five or more HITM projects have been completed between 2009 and 2019.

-Page length averages include the written thesis, works cited pages, appendices, figures, tables, and images.
+Page length averages include the written portion of the project, works cited pages, appendices, figures, tables, and images.
 Title pages, table of contents and table of figures pages, and acknowledgment pages have been excluded from the calculation of averages.

-Works cited averages are the number of distinct sources cited and include primary, secondary, peerreviewed, and non-peer-reviewed sources.
+Works cited averages are the number of distinct sources cited and include primary, secondary, peer-reviewed, and non-peer-reviewed sources.

-This table is intended to give students an idea about the characteristics of a typical honors thesis from their major department, program, or college.
+This table is intended to give students an idea about the characteristics of a typical HITM project from their major department, program, or college.
 They are not intended to be prescriptive benchmarks.
-In other words, you should use these averages to set goals and inform your conversations with your thesis director as you work on your honors thesis.
-Always consult with your thesis director about the conventions of your field and what's appropriate for your HITM thesis project.
+In other words, you should use these averages to set goals and inform your conversations with your faculty director as you work on your HITM project.
+Always consult with your faculty director about the conventions of your field and what's appropriate for your HITM project.